PERIPHERAL ARTERY DISEASE & DISABILITY

 Additionally, your doctor may give you a special exercise programs that is helpful for people with PAD.
 These programs are designed by experts to improve your walking ability and overall fitness.

 Finally, if you have wounds or ulcers on your legs or feet due to PAD, then proper care is important.
-This may involve cleaning the wound and applying dressings.
+This may involve cleaning the wound and dressing it.
 You may need medical help to do this.
 If so, get the help you need, because you do not want a wound to become infected.

 Remember, the best approach is to consult with a doctor who can determine if you have PAD and offer the best treatment options for you.